- Learning and Outcomes

 - The opportunity to relate what they learn in lessons to their life and career beyond school

-- The opportunity to talk through their career and educational choices with staff including form tutors and the careers team
+- The opportunity to talk through their career and educational choices with staff including form tutors and the Careers Lead, Mandy.

 - Access to one-to-one guidance with a trained, impartial careers adviser